-Richard Saxel is a concert pianist who has established a reputation as one of the finest chamber music pianists of his generation.
-He studied the piano with the late Clifford Benson whilst reading a music degree at the University of York, and then with Michael Dussek as a postgraduate at the Royal Academy of Music.
-Richard's musical interests owe much to the influence of these two outstanding teachers; whilst happy to explore the piano solo repertoire, his real interest lies in the art of chamber music and piano accompaniment.
+Richard Saxel has established a reputation as one of the most engaging concert pianists of his generation.
+He studied with the late Clifford Benson whilst reading a Music degree (with History of Art) at the University of York, and then with Michael Dussek as a postgraduate at the Royal Academy of Music, and as a result has a strong affinity for the art of chamber music and piano accompaniment.

-One of Richard's great attributes as a performer is his versatility.
-For four years he was one of the six pianists in Piano Circus, who perform and broadcast contemporary music at major festivals around the world, and he has worked with a fascinating variety of artists, from Indonesian puppeteers to ballet dancers, tango musicians, trapeze artists, music theatre performers, opera and jazz singers and also with the Endymion Ensemble under Gyorgy Kurtag.
-Richard has performed worldwide at many major festivals, including the Istanbul International Festival, Lucerne Festival, La Roque D'Antheron, The Big Chill, the Victoria Arts Festival in Gozo, the Cheltenham Festival and the Dartington International Summer School as well as at several of London's leading venues and at St. David's Hall in Cardiff.
-In 2012, Richard gave two concerts in Rome with Madeleine Mitchell, celebrating the Queen's Diamond Jubilee at the invitation of Her Majesty's British Ambassador to Italy.
+One of Richard's great attributes is his versatility; he works regularly with accomplished singers and instrumentalists, and has worked with a fascinating variety of artists from Indonesian puppeteers to ballet dancers, tango musicians, trapeze artists, music theatre performers, opera and jazz singers and he was one of the six pianists in Piano Circus.
+He has performed worldwide at many major festivals, including the Abu Dhabi International Festival, Istanbul International Festival, Lucerne Festival, La Roque D'Antheron, The Big Chill, the Victoria Arts Festival in Gozo, the Cheltenham Festival and the Dartington International Summer School, as well as at several of London's leading venues and at St. David's Hall in Cardiff.
+In 2012, Richard gave two concerts in Rome, celebrating the Queen's Diamond Jubilee at the invitation of Her Majesty's British Ambassador to Italy.